Bookstore business plan for starting your own business

 2.2 Management Team

 ZemBook is managed by Christine Jenns who has worked in the book industry for more than thirty years.
-Given her experience in the industry, Christine has always wanted to open her own bookstore and her in-depth knowledge of the book business including operations makers her qualified to run the business.
+Given her experience in the industry, Christine has always wanted to open her own bookstore, and her in-depth knowledge of the book business including operations makers her qualified to run the business.
 Given her experience, Jenns understands how to start a bookstore and keep high standards of professionalism and offer quality books.
+But even she needs a bookstore business plan sample.

 2.3 Customer Focus